NEFM-TUDresden/gmshModel/docs/index.rst

 *************

-Here, you can find out how gmshModel works, which classes and methods are involved and how you can use them to generate your own model.
+Here, you can find out how gmshModel works, which classes and methods are involved and how you can use them to generate your own model:

+* :ref:`api_geometry_ref` gives information on available geometric objects
+* :ref:`api_model_ref` explains all available models
+* :ref:`api_visualization_ref` gives information on the visualization capabilities of gmshModel

 .. toctree::
    :hidden: